nikita1211/Applied-CS-DSC-Workshops/README.md

 ---REFERENCES---

-1)This is a  course for studying the basics of Java to understand coding in Android further.
+1) This is a  course for studying the basics of Java to understand coding in Android further.
 Here is the link to the Java course https://in.udacity.com/course/java-programming-basics--ud282

-2)Always refer to https://developer.android.com for learning about new features
+2) Always refer to https://developer.android.com for learning about new features

-3)Make it a habit to search for your errors on https://stackoverflow.com/
+3) Make it a habit to search for your errors on https://stackoverflow.com/

+4) To start with Python : https://developers.google.com/edu/python/  and   https://docs.python.org/2/tutorial/